nelvadas/GraalVM101/README.md

 ## Bond Pricing Spring Boot API

 A [Bond](<https://www.investopedia.com/terms/b/bond.asp>) is a financial instrument that represent a loan made by an investor to a borrower that pays investor a fixed rate of return over a specific timeframe(Maturity).
+At the end of the maturity period the Principal amount is paid back to the investor.

 In this section, you will have to create a  Bond Pricing SpringBoot API that compute the selling price of a bond using the [Present Value Model](https://en.wikipedia.org/wiki/Bond_valuation#Present_value_approach) with